scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/0/2/0/0</br>Deals 0/3 in poison damage.
+***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/0/2/0/0 - Deals 0/3 in poison damage.
 The creature is paralyzed until the end of its next turn on a critical.

-***Voodoo Doll.*** *Special:* 6 AP, Range 3, 3/1/2/0/0</br>While holding a Voodoo Doll the Night Hag can attempt to bind it to a creature.
+***Voodoo Doll.*** *Special:* 6 AP, Range 3, 3/1/2/0/0 - While holding a Voodoo Doll the Night Hag can attempt to bind it to a creature.
 The creature makes a Willpower save against this attack.
 On fail they are dominated by the Night Hag.
 They must obey any command given by the Night Hag as long as it does not harm them.
 For example, they cannot be commanded to jump off a cliff.
 The creature can choose to disobey the command, taking 2/2 in psychic damage instead.

 Only one creature can be bound to a Voodoo Doll.
 The link is broken when the Voodoo Doll is destroyed and the Night Hag must spend 7 days crafting a new one before it can use this ability again.
 ___